trivikverma/researchgroup/content/courses/epa1316-2020/policies.md

 note that grades may be lowered as well as raised after reviewing assignments.

 ## Electronic Technology Policy
-Computers (laptops, phones, tablets etc.) and recording devices are not allowed in class except to take the 5-minute quiz during section.
-Please turn these off and put them away before each class.
+Computers (laptops, phones, tablets etc.) and recording devices are generally not allowed during lectures.
+But in time of remote teaching and learning, we have to use one, so please let me know if this is not possible for som reason.
+We will work together to address it.
+Please do not record sessions unless I have explicitly asked you to do so.
+We will only record sessions, if all your peers agree.

-## Special Needs / Accommodations for Students with Disabilities
+## Accommodating Students with Special Needs and Disabilities
 We are committed to creating a learning environment welcoming of all students.
 If you have any special needs, please notify us as soon as possible so that appropriate accommodations can be made.
 If an unexpected personal or medical challenge is interfering with your ability to complete assignments and/or attend class, it is your responsibility to contact us as early as possible.
+We will work with you to address it.